Lighthouses of the United States: New Jersey

 original, an expansion needed to meet modern building codes for

 a public structure.
 A light was inaugurated in the tower on New Years Day 2014.
-Located on US 9 opposite Pohatcong Lake
+Located on Main Street (US 9) opposite Pohatcong Lake

 in Tuckerton.
-Site and tower open.
+Site and tower open daily.
 Owner/site manager: Tuckerton

 Barnegat Light, Long Beach Island, September 2009